GardenWolfGroup/TailBone/README.md

 ##General Information
 Tailbone is a software for Web servers to use, this is designed for \*NIX Servers, Windows Server DOESN'T WORK with Tailbone at all!

-Any questions regarding this software should be directed at [Toshi Bennett](mailto:toshi@gardenwolf.com?Subject=Tailbone "Send an email to Toshi")
+Any questions regarding this software should be directed at [Toshi Bennett](mailto:toshi@gardenwolf.com?Subject=Tailbone "Send an email to Toshi") or [Cody Brian](mailto:cody@gardenwolf.com?Subject=Tailbone "Send an email to Cody")

 ## Features